null

 EcoEnclose corrugated products

-Corrugate (sometimes referred to as “cardboard” though this isn’t really accurate) is what shipping boxes and some retail packaging are made out of.
-Corrugate consists of two layers of linerboard (kraft paper that is usually around 10 pts) with a layer of fluted kraft paper in the middle.
-This dual layer of linerboard and fluting allows corrugate to have a significantly lower cost and use less material than a paperboard of equivalent strength would be.
-Additionally, corrugated is the most readily and easily recyclable paper-based packaging out there (and secures the highest market pricing from reclaimers), in part because shipping boxes are likely to be fairly clean - free of contaminants such as staples, ink and residue.
+Corrugate (sometimes referred to as “cardboard,” though this isn’t entirely accurate) is what shipping boxes are made out of.
+Corrugate consists of two layers of liner board (kraft paper that is usually around 10 points) with a layer of fluted kraft paper in the middle.
+This dual layer allows corrugate to have a significantly lower cost and use less material than a paperboard of equivalent strength would be.
+Additionally, corrugate is the most readily and easily recyclable paper-based packaging, securing the highest market pricing from reclaimers.
+This is partly because shipping boxes are likely mostly free of contaminants such as staples, ink, and residue.

 The actual flutes in corrugate vary across two main characteristics – their height (which creates the thickness of the cardboard sheet) and how tightly or loosely they are waved or “fluted.”
 The following chart describes the most common types of flutes used in shipping: